ur369eth/ur369.eth/README.md

 (D) 10% to ur369community-devs.eth to support the Community and Developers Benefit Fund

-*Power-users are awarded using 10% from the 30% mentioned in point (A) above.
-The mechanism for the Power-users to receive the award(s) is outside of the scope of this code; however for transparency sake, here it is described:

-Power-users are (i) urTokens Liquidity Providers (LPs), (ii) users that provide ideas for the ur369 ecosystem and their ideas are (or will be implemented), and (iii) users who minted the ur369NFT -a soulbound NFT outside of this contract- from which (iv) the unique number identifier of the NFT and (v) the same address that minted the NFT having urTokens within it >> therefore any user with any of the atribute(s) as mentioned in points (i) to (v) are Power-user of the ur369 ecosystem and they can received boosted award(s) from the address ur369NFT-gift.eth, the address ur-stateless.eth (Stateless Pool), and from the address ur-impact.eth (Impact Pool).

-Note: For this las part -as described in (9)- the code works up to sending funds to the corresponding addresses for A, B, C and D -- the subsequent transfers from said addresses are outside of the scope of this code and the transparent nature of the chain shall attest of said transfers (after the transfers are effected and confirmed onchain).
-The reason for the manual approach can be found in the ur369.eth.limo UI -Insight page, point (14).
+Note: For this las part the code works up to sending funds to the corresponding addresses for A, B, C and D -- the subsequent transfers from said addresses are outside of the scope of this code and the transparent nature of the chain shall attest of said transfers (after the transfers are effected and confirmed onchain).
+The reason for this manual-transactions after funds are received into the respective addresses programatically, can be found in the ur369.eth.limo UI -Insight page, point (14).

 **_Procedure_**